MetOffice/CSET/docs/source/getting-started/run-recipe.rst

 .. code-block:: bash

-    cset bake example-uk-air-temperature.nc output/ mean-air-temp-spacial-plot.yaml
+    cset bake air_temp.nc output/ mean-air-temp-spacial-plot.yaml

 This will run the recipe and leave its output in the specified output directory.

-The most interesting will be the plot, which you can look at with ``xdg-open output/plot.svg``.
+The most interesting output will be the plot, which you can look at with ``xdg-open output/plot.svg``.

 You've now successfully run CSET with a pre-existing recipe.
 In the next tutorial we will see what is going on inside.

-.. _download an example file here: https://blob.example.com/example-uk-air-temperature.nc
+.. _download an example file here: https://github.com/MetOffice/CSET/raw/main/tests/test_data/air_temp.nc